Local alpha-removal strength in the mean-field approximation: Local alpha -removal strength

 where $\hat{H}\ket{\Phi_k^{A-4}}=E_k^{A-4}\ket{\Phi_k^{A-4}}$.
 Thus, the quantity

-provides the strength of the transition to states in the energy range $(E-\Delta E/2,E+\Delta E/2)$ of the residual nucleus, when the alpha particle is removed at the position $\vecr$ in the nucleus $(N,Z)$.
+provides the strength of the transition to states in the energy range $(E-\Delta E/2,E+\Delta E/2)$ of the residual nucleus, when the $\alpha$ particle is removed at the position $\vecr$ in the nucleus $(N,Z)$.
 See also Fig.~\ref{fig:ponchi}.

-It is convenient to define the variable $E$ with respect to the ground state energy $E_0^{A-4}$, namely, the excitation energy $E' = E-E_0^{A-4}$.
+It is convenient to define the variable $E$ with respect to the ground-state energy $E_0^{A-4}$, namely, the excitation energy $E' = E-E_0^{A-4}$.
 Hereafter, we denote $E'$ as $E$ for simplicity.
-Appropriate smearing of the delta function $\delta(E-E_k^{A-4})$ may be useful for visualizing the strength as a function of $E$.
-The local alpha strength $S_\alpha(\vecr,E)$ may provide transition strength to states at the excitation energy $E$, when the alpha particle is removed at the position $\vecr$.
+Appropriate smearing of the $\delta$ function $\delta(E-E_k^{A-4})$ may be useful for visualizing the strength as a function of $E$.
+The local $\alpha$-removal strength $S_\alpha(\vecr,E)$ may provide transition strength to states at the excitation energy $E$, when the $\alpha$ particle is removed at the position $\vecr$.